cydrobolt/polr/README.md

 ### Quickstart

-Polr is written in PHP and Laravel, using MySQL as its primary database.
+Polr is written in PHP and Lumen, using MySQL as its primary database.

  - To get started with Polr on your server, check out the [installation guide](http://docs.polr.me/en/latest/user-guide/installation/).
 You can clone this repository, or download a [release](https://github.com/cydrobolt/polr/releases).
  - To get started with the Polr API, check out the [API guide](http://docs.polr.me/en/latest/developer-guide/api/).

-Installation TL;DR: clone or download this repository, set document root to `public/`, create MySQL database, go to `yoursite.com/setup` and follow instructions`
+Installation TL;DR: clone or download this repository, set document root to `public/`, create MySQL database, go to `yoursite.com/setup` and follow instructions.

 ### Demo